jiminryuu/resume/README.md

 *   Finance Manager...
 ```
 **Context & Principle:**
-This applies Etter's principle to **"Use Lightweight Markup"** (Ch 3).
+This applies Etter's principle to **"Use Lightweight Markup"**.
 Binary formats like `.docx` are inefficient for documentation.
 Markdown is human-readable text that converts easily to HTML.
 It is future-proof and "diff-able" in version control, allowing you to track line-by-line changes.
 You strip away formatting distractions to focus on substance, while Pelican handles the styling.

-### 5. Initialize a Git Repository
+### 5. Initialize a Git Repository (folder)
 **Action:** Initialize a Git repository to track your changes:
 ```bash
 git init
 ```
 **Context & Principle:**
-Etter's principle to **"Use Distributed Version Control"** (Ch 3) is critical.
+Etter's principle to **"Use Distributed Version Control"** is critical.
 Git creates a rigorous history of your work, allowing you to save "snapshots" (commits).
 If you make a mistake, you can revert instantly.
 Unlike "Track Changes," Git facilitates safe experimentation and collaboration without overwriting files.

 ### 6. Commit Your Changes
 **Action:** Save your progress to the repository history: